OWNER’S MANUAL

 International Frequencies International commercial broadcasts

 are found in the following shortwave bands.
-Programs (often in
+Programs (often

 English) usually contain news, commentaries, music, and special